-- During tests, the following rules apply: - All electronic devices must be shut down and put away for the duration of the test, along with books, notes, etc - Once the test begins, students will NOT be allowed to leave the room (except in an emergency) until the test is completed and turned in. - Students may be requested to show a valid Rutgers photo ID to turn in the completed test. - Make-up tests will only be considered with prior review and approval by the professor.
+- During tests, the following rules apply: - Your test will not be accepted without signing the Rutgers Honor Pledge printed on the test. - All electronic devices must be shut down and put away for the duration of the test, along with books, notes, etc. You may need to bring a calculator for the test \\\ NOT YOUR PHONE \\\ - Once the test begins, students will NOT be allowed to leave the room (except in an emergency) until the test is completed and turned in. - Students may be requested to show a valid Rutgers photo ID to turn in the completed test. - Make-up tests will only be considered with prior review and approval by the professor.